A critical neurotransmitter that controls functions such as memory, attention, sleep, heart rate, and muscular activity.

 A technology that uses magnetic fields to detect activity in the brain by monitoring blood flow.

-An amino acid transmitter in the brain whose primary function is to inhibit the firing of nerve cells.
+An amino acid neurotransmitter in the brain whose primary function is to inhibit the firing of nerve cells.

 Specialized cells that nourish and support neurons.